Multi-parton contributions to $\bar B \to X_s \gamma$ at NLO

 Turning now to $G_{ij}^{(1)}(\mu,\delta)$, it involves the computation of multiple building blocks which are sorted via the master formula

-where $V_{ij}$ are the one-loop four-body contributions of the $P_i$~--~$P_j$ interference, $R_{ij}$ are the corresponding tree-level five-body contributions, $T_{ij}$ are the tree-level four-body contributions, and $M_{ij}$ are the mass-counterterm diagrams.
+where $V_{ij}$ are the one-loop four-body contributions of the $P_{i}$~--~$P_{j}$ interference where, by definition, the loop is to the left of the cut. $R_{ij}$ are the corresponding tree-level five-body contributions, $T_{ij}$ are the tree-level four-body contributions, and $M_{ij}$ are the mass-counterterm diagrams.
 Sample diagrams for these contributions can be seen in figure~\ref{fig:Masterformulaexample}.
 Furthermore, $Z_{\psi}$ are the wave-function counterterms and $Z_{ij}$ the operator counterterms.
 Note that most of the building blocks of $G_{ij}^{(1)}(\mu,\delta)$ are not simply the bare amplitudes, as these can still contain IR divergences.
 In order to obtain an IR-finite result we employ the following IR-subtraction procedure,

 where the label ``bare'' denotes the bare amplitude and the label ``$\slashed{\gamma_c}$'' is the associated diagram without additional photon radiation.
 Finally, $S_0$ and $S_1$ are the LO and NLO IR-subtraction kernels, which will serve to translate dimensionally into mass-regulated collinear divergences.
 Their explicit definitions will be given in section~\ref{sec:renormalisation}, and the symbol ``$\otimes$'' denotes a convolution.
 The sum of terms on the RHS of eq.~\eqref{eq:IRsubprocedure} is sketched in figure~\ref{fig:Masterformulaexample}(e).